2016 National League Championship Series

-The 2016 National League Championship Series was a best-of-seven playoff in which the Chicago Cubs defeated the Los Angeles Dodgers for the National League (NL) pennant and the right to play in the 2016 World Series against the Cleveland Indians.
+The 2016 National League Championship Series was a best-of-seven playoff in Major League Baseball’s 2016 postseason in which the overall #1 seed Chicago Cubs defeated the third-seeded Los Angeles Dodgers for the National League (NL) pennant and the right to play in the 2016 World Series against the Cleveland Indians.
 As the Division Series winner with the best regular season record in the National League, the Cubs earned home-field advantage regardless of opponent.
 The series was the 47th in league history.
 FS1 televised all of the games in the United States.

 The Cubs would go on to defeat the Cleveland Indians in the World Series in seven games, after overcoming a 3–1 series deficit, winning their first World Series championship in 108 years, and ending the Curse of the Billy Goat.

 Background

 The 2016 NLCS was the Cubs' second consecutive NLCS appearance and fifth overall.
 Chicago lost its first four NLCS appearances, in 1984, 1989, 2003, and most recently were swept in the 2015 National League Championship Series.
 This was the first time the Cubs have made back-to-back NLCS appearances.
 The Cubs had not won a World Series championship since 1908 or played in the World Series since 1945.

 This was the Dodgers' 11th overall appearance in the NLCS.
 Los Angeles was in the NLCS for the first time since losing the 2013 National League Championship Series to the St. Louis Cardinals.
 The Dodgers split their previous ten NLCS appearances, with their most recent victory in 1988, the same year they last appeared in and won the World Series.

 This was the second postseason meeting between the Cubs and the Dodgers.
 Their only other postseason series was the 2008 National League Division Series, in which the Dodgers swept the Cubs in three games, this postseason matchup would happen again in the 2017 NLCS, with the Dodgers winning four games to one.

 The Cubs won the regular season series 4 games to 3.
 Chicago won three of the four games played at Wrigley Field from May 30 to June 2, while Los Angeles took two out of three games played at Dodger Stadium from August 26 to 28.

 With the Cubs' and Dodgers' appearances, the winning team was guaranteed to end a pennant drought of at least 28 years.
 The last time an NLCS had two teams that had pennant droughts of more than 25 years was 1989, when the Giants had a 27-year drought and the Cubs a 44-year drought.